kubernetes/community/communication/README.md

 * [Slack] - sign up

 Real time discussion at kubernetes.slack.io:
-Discussions on most channels are archived at [kubernetes.slackarchive.io].
-Start archiving by inviting the _slackarchive_ bot to a channel via `/invite @slackarchive`.
 To add new channels, contact one of the admins in the #slack-admins channel.
 Our guidelines are [here](/communication/slack-guidelines.md).

 ## Issues